typst/typst/docs/src/tutorial/1-writing.md

 $ a arrow.squiggly b $
 ```

-This notation is also available in markup mode, but the complete symbol name
+This notation is also available in markup mode, but the symbol name must be
-with modifiers must then be enclosed in colons.
-See the documentation of the [text]($category/text) and [math sections]($category/math) for more details.
+preceded with `#sym.` there.
+See the [symbols section]($category/symbols/sym)
+for a list of all available symbols.

 ## Review
 You have now seen how to write a basic document in Typst.
 You learned how to